nathantsoi/redis-store-json/redis-store/README.md

 Example usage:

-# each of the following will create a new redis store object that uses the new Marshal adapter
+Each of the following will create a new redis store object that uses the new Marshal adapter
     Redis::Store.new
     Redis::Store.new(:adapter => :marshal)  # symbol shorthand
     Redis::Store.new(:adapter => Redis::Store::Strategy::Marshal)  # actual class
     Redis::Store.new(:adapter => "Redis::Store::Strategy::Marshal")  # string name representing class

-# each of the following will create a new redis store object that uses the new Json adapter
+Each of the following will create a new redis store object that uses the new Json adapter

     Redis::Store.new(:adapter => :json)   # symbol shorthand
     Redis::Store.new(:adapter => Redis::Store::Strategy::Json)  # actual class
     Redis::Store.new(:adapter => "Redis::Store::Strategy::Json")  # string name representing class

 Creating a strategy:

 A new strategy simply has to be able to perform two methods: _dump and _load.

     module RedisYamlAdapter
       def self._dump(object)
         ::YAML.dump(object)
       end

       def self._load(string)
         ::YAML.load(string)
       end
     end

     Redis::Store.new(:adapter => RedisYamlAdapter)

 ## Copyright